British manufacturing cools before closely fought election

 Sterling hit a three-week low against the euro after the Markit/CIPS UK Manufacturing Purchasing Managers' Index, a closely watched monthly business survey, suffered its biggest fall in more than two years.

-Coming after a surprising slowdown in growth in the first quarter, the survey will make gloomy reading for Conservative Prime Minister David Cameron and Chancellor George Osborne, who promised a manufacturing revival shortly after coming to power in 2010.
+Coming after a surprising slowdown in growth in the first quarter, the survey will make gloomy reading for Conservative Prime Minister David Cameron and his finance minister, George Osborne, who promised a manufacturing revival shortly after coming to power in 2010.

 Their Conservative Party remains deadlocked in opinion polls with the opposition Labour party and the recent signs of a slowdown in the economy have complicated the Conservatives' decision to put the recovery at the centre of their campaign.